Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: Estimates for Ollivier-Ricci curvature on locally finite graphs with loops

 We denote $\tilde{N}_x:=\{z\in \tilde{V}|z\sim x\}$ as the neighborhood of $x$ and $N_x:=\tilde{N}_x\cup\{x\}$.
 Then $N_x=\tilde{N}_x$ if $x$ has a loop.
 For every pair of neighbors $x, y$, we divide $N_x, N_y$ into disjoint parts as follows. where and In the next figure we illustrate this partition of the vertex set.

 \begin{Thm} On $\tilde{G}=(\tilde{V}, \tilde{E})$, we have for any pair of neighbors $x, y\in \tilde{V}$,

-Moreover, this inequality is sharp. \end{Thm} \begin{Rmk} On an unweighted graph, the form $k(x,y)$ for $x\sim y$ becomes where $\sharp(x, y):=\sum_{x_1\in N_{xy}}1$ is the number of triangles containing $x,y$, $c(x)=0$ or $1$ is the number of loops at $x$. \end{Rmk} \verb"Proof:" Since the total mass of $m_x$ is equal to one, we obtain from (\ref{Eq3}) the following identity for neighboring vertices $x$ and $y$: A similar identity holds for $y$.
+Moreover, this inequality is sharp. \end{Thm} \begin{Rmk} On an unweighted graph, the lower bound for the Ricci curvature $k(x,y)$ for $x\sim y$ becomes where $\sharp(x, y):=\sum_{x_1\in N_{xy}}1$ is the number of triangles containing $x,y$, $c(x)=0$ or $1$ is the number of loops at $x$. \end{Rmk} \begin{proof} Since the total mass of $m_x$ is equal to one, we obtain from (\ref{Eq3}) the following identity for neighboring vertices $x$ and $y$: A similar identity holds for $y$.

 We denote

 Obviously, $A_{x, y}\leq B_{x, y}$.
 We firstly try to understand these two quantities.

 If $A_{x, y}\geq 0$, we have